 How long after a burn accident at work can I claim?

-As accidents at work fall under personal injury, you will have three years from the date of the accident or the date of knowledge of the injury, to start your claim.
-If you have had a burn injury at work in the last three years, then contact our work injury solicitors as soon as possible on 01616 966 229.
+As a burn injury at work will fall under personal injury, you will have three years from the date of the accident or the date of knowledge of the injury, to start your claim.
+If you have had a burn injury at work in the last three years, then contact our work injury solicitors as soon as possible on 0161 696 6235.